geerlingguy/ansible-role-ruby/README.md

 The location where temporary files will be downloaded in preparation for Ruby installation.

+    ruby_install_gems: []

+A list of Ruby gems to install (just the name of the gem to be installed).
+This is meant as a simple convenience, and will only install the latest version of the gem.
+If you need to install gems with more options or specificity, you can do so elsewhere in your playbook.

     ruby_install_from_source: false

 By default, this role will install whatever version of ruby is available through your system's package manager (`apt` or `yum`).
 You can install whatever version you like (including the latest release) by setting this to `true` and/or updating the `ruby_download_url` and `ruby_version`.